sous-chefs/kafka/README.md

 with attributes), attributes are documented inline (in the `attribute` files that is).

+All of the configuration parameters defined in the official Kafka documentation should be available as attributes (this applies to `v0.8.0`, `v0.8.1` and `v0.8.1.1`).

+Almost all of the attributes are set to `nil` by default, thus the default values defined in Kafka will be used instead, since the Kafka team will most likely be better at keeping values up-to-date, and this cookbook won't have to be responsible for setting "correct" default values.

+Configuration attributes that are `nil` will still show up in the rendered configuration file, but they will be "commented".

 ## Recipes

 This section describes the different recipes that exists, and how to use them.